altumguides/altumguides.github.io/index.md

   - You can select an image that you think is not representative of the main identity.
 Doing this will modify the `Percentage` information.
 You can use this information to help you in your objective.
 Images that may satisfy this condition include:
 	  - Images with more than 3 people in it.
 	  - Images with no faces to identify.
-  - Generally, if the subject is in the picture and is in the focus, then the image is representative so you should not mark it.
+  - Generally, if the subject is in the picture and is in the focus, then the image is representative so you should not mark it..
-> Note: If.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2Njc5MjcwMl19
+eyJoaXN0b3J5IjpbLTIwODkwODIwOTFdfQ==
 -->